bajamircea/bajamircea.github.io/_posts/2015-03-15-if-error-goto.markdown

-While an improvement over the if-error-else approach, the if-error-goto is still verbose, repetitive and error prone.  **Don't use it**, unless for whatever reason you can't use C++.
+While an improvement over the if-error-else approach, the if-error-goto is still verbose, repetitive and error prone.  **Don't use it**, unless for whatever reason you can't use C++ and RAII.

 [copy-file]:     {% post_url 2015-03-12-copy-file-no-error %}